kaixuan98/kaixuan98/README.md

 Typescript is like a booster on Javascript, it makes JS code easier to read and understand with type enforcing.
 I am learing typesript to improve my code and make it less prune to erros and bugs.

-- D3.js (Data Visualization)

-Aesthetically pleasing interactive data visualization that tell stories that create awareness is something that I am passion in.
-I am building my fundamental skills on creating simple graphs with D3 before moving on to make it aesthetically pleasing.

 - Web Accesibility

 The beauty of things should be enjoyed by all!
 The same goes with beautiful websites, this year I would like to start learing more about WCAG and try to incorporate in any projects that I am working on.